What Luke uses

 NetNewsWire is my reader on Mac and iPhone.

 Depends on the wind.

-Sometimes it’s Safari, other times it’s Edge.
+Sometimes it’s Safari, other times it’s Vivaldi.
 Sometimes I’ve got 7 different browsers open.
 I use Velja to accommodate my frequent switching.

 I used to be a big Chrome user, but www.chromeisbad.com.

 I still miss Opera before they were bought out and switched to the Blink engine.
 I think Opera 12 is the last Presto version.
 The Turbo compression feature really helped me out when I was on dialup.
-Vivaldi comes close but the UI is laggy and has no energy reduction features like Edge does.
+Vivaldi comes close.

 I’ve held frequently changing opinions on Firefox over the years.
 I keep it installed for testing.

 I use iCloud Mail and the default Apple Mail apps.

 I used to use Fastmail and still recommend them.